 The importance of the pre-massage doctor’s evaluation cannot be underestimated.
 Proper diagnosis leads to the fastest road to recovery and if appropriate provides a diagnosis for insurance reimbursement.
 We identify your medical problem (should one exist) before massage therapy is started, on the first day of care.
 No waiting, just an appropriate guidance to your massage therapy treatment.

 At Clark Road Chiropractic Center we use a team approach to natural health care.
 Dr. Hicklin examines each patient that enters the clinic with the goal of establishing the proper diagnosis and then refers them for massage therapy if indicated.
 Many patients suffering with chronic pain are basically healthy and just need some natural drug free help to obtain their full potential.

 Unfortunately, some symptoms (head pain, arm and leg pain, tingling or numbness, joint pains, bone pains, spasms, nerve pains) may indicate more serious underlying conditions and our approach to proper diagnosis is designed to find these more serious underlying problems early on, before they worsen and lead to costly medical or surgical care.
 We believe this sets us apart from most offices; we are not just selling a massage service but instead strive for the fastest and most appropriate natural treatment for your painful condition.
-Dr. Hicklin quickly briefs the therapist on the patient’s condition, provides a diagnosis and refers his patients to the in house massage department; with a prescription so that you can both obtain the massage treatment that you need and if at all possible have it covered by your health insurance.
+Our doctors quickly briefs the therapist on the patient’s condition, provides a diagnosis and refers his patients to the in house massage department; with a prescription so that you can obtain the massage treatment that you need.

 What is Massage Therapy?